Location

 Themes

-This formerly derelict building has cast away its reputation of being haunted, and will soon become the haunt of local hipsters and trendsetters.
+This formerly derelict building has cast away its reputation of being haunted, and is now the haunt of local hipsters and trendsetters.

 The hotel lobby was located on the first floor, which it shared with firefighting water tanks.

-We relocated the hotel lobby to the drop off porch on the ground floor, the first floor is converted into suite rooms.
+We relocated the hotel lobby to the drop-off porch on the ground floor and the first floor is converted into suite rooms.
 The giant flight of stairs is removed to allow access towards the rear of the building which now houses a lounge and convenience store.
 Lush landscaping and outdoor elements provide a backdrop to the new hotel lobby and reception.
-The drop off is framed by a new steel canopy and shaded by an existing palm tree.
+The drop-off is framed by a new steel canopy and shaded by an existing palm tree.

 We added a new steel lift shaft, and extended the existing lift to the ground floor, now the hotel is served by two lifts.
 The addition of new steel lift shaft gave us the idea of ‘re-framing’ the existing building to serve two main purposes:

-- and to provide a garden on every floor, accessible from every hotel corridor.
+• to provide a garden on every floor, accessible from every hotel corridor

-The hotel café-and-dining was on the second floor, it overlooked the top of the drop off canopy, which was on a different level from the dining floor.
-There was evidence of attempts to create an outdoor component to the cafe; a timber stair and decking to bring the two levels together.
+The hotel café-and-dining was on the second floor.
+It overlooked the top of the drop-off canopy, which was on a different level from the dining floor.
+There was evidence of attempts to create an outdoor component for the cafe; a timber stair and decking to bring the two levels together.

-This floor retains its original function as the hotel restaurant, we introduced landscaping elements and converted the concrete roof of the front porch into a garden.
-The kitchen is re-designed to suit the latest F&B requirements including a dumbwaiter that links the loading bay on the ground floor to the restaurant as well as the sky bar on the 9th floor.
+This floor retains its original function as the hotel restaurant.
+We introduced landscaping elements and converted the concrete roof of the front porch into a garden.
+The kitchen is re-designed to suit the latest F&B requirements.
+It includes a dumbwaiter that links the loading bay on the ground floor to the restaurant as well as the sky bar on the 8th floor.
 In keeping with current consumer trends, a seminar and private dining room is carved out from the main dining floor.

 There were 50 guest rooms; 10 per floor of reasonable size unless there is a column in the room.
 This happens in 4 of the 10 rooms on every floor.
 The floor-to-floor height was a fraction over 3 m and there was only a small window for each guest room.